Joseph of Chauncy: Impact on Jews

 During Chauncy's tenure as Treasurer, English Jews were further burdened for this purpose.
 On 9 December 1273, he ordered all English Jews to come to the principal towns in the counties and remain there until Easter 1274.
 In case of non-appearance he threatened them with the death penalty as well as expropriation, presumably he demanded a high tax, the tallage, from the Jews.
 The Statute of the Jewry issued in 1275 forbade Jewish money lenders to charge usurious interest.
 In the run-up to Edward I's coinage reform, 29 Christians and 269 Jews were executed in London alone between 1278 and 1279 for alleged coinage debasement.
 To what extent Chauncy was partly responsible for this policy cannot be proven.
 Above all, he was probably an able administrator, but he was also one of the highest-ranking officials in the empire.
 Thus he had close contact with the king, who was also encouraged in this stance by his anti-Jewish wife Eleanor of Castile, by his mother Eleanor of Provence, and by his chancellor Robert Burnell.
 Chauncy himself acted as a moneylender to Christians on a small scale.

 Return to the Holy Land

 Chauncy was also preoccupied in England, as was the king, with the question of how to help the hard-pressed Crusader states in the Holy Land.
 Around 1280, he resigned his offices as Treasurer and as Grand Prior of England and returned to Acre.
+There he acted as the vicar of Patriarch Elias Peleti.
 In letters he reported to Edward I on the situation on the ground.
 In 1281, he wrote a detailed account of the victory of the Mamluks over the Mongols in the Battle of Homs.
 Edward's response to Chauncy has also been recorded.
 Later, in 1283, Chauncy described in a letter to Edward I the difficult situation of the Christians in the Holy Land.
 The year of his death is unknown.